-Robyn A. Merkel-Piccini M.A., CCC-SLP
+by Robyn A. Merkel-Piccini M.A., CCC-SLP (revised by Mary Lowery, M.S., CCC-SLP)

 Language develops early in life.
-In fact, the simple act of your baby smiling at you is one of the signs of your child's language development.
-The term "mother-ease" defines parent-child activities such as: eye contact, imitation of the child's "goo goo ga ga" sounds, and infant games like "Peek-a-Boo."
-Language continues to develop until we are adults.
-This is why parents and the home are so important for language development.
+In fact, the simple act of your baby smiling at you is one of the signs your child’s language is developing.

 Interaction and conversation during everyday activities are the keys to excellent language skills.
-Talk to your child about everything, and they will talk back!
-Here are some tips for learning language in the home.
+Talk to your child about everything, and they

 - Ask the child questions about what they did in school or during a play date.
 Sequencing language helps with vocabulary retention, reading readiness, and math skills.